-DM199 may qualify for 12 years of data exclusivity under the Biologics Price Competition and Innovation Act of 2009 (the BPCIA), which was enacted as part of the Affordable Care Act (ACA).
+DM199 may qualify for 12 years of data exclusivity under the BPCIA, which was enacted as part of the ACA, as amended by the Health Care and Education Reconciliation Act of 2010.
 Under the BPCIA, an application for a biosimilar product (BLA) cannot be submitted to the FDA until four years, or if approved by the FDA, until 12 years, after the original brand product identified as the reference product is approved under a BLA.
 The BPCIA provides an abbreviated pathway for the approval of biosimilar and interchangeable biological products.
 The new abbreviated regulatory pathway establishes legal authority for the FDA to review and approve biosimilar biologics, including the possible designation of a biosimilar as "interchangeable" based on its similarity to an existing brand product.
 The new law is complex and is only beginning to be interpreted and implemented by the FDA.